 Missed your city trips?
 There’s nothing like wandering around a sizzling city with an ice cream in your hand, or biting into a hot toastie on the hoof, with a world of shops, galleries and museums to explore.
-Popping into Cork, Dublin, Galway, Limerick, Kilkenny or Waterford is the time to plug into some much-missed urban buzz, and eat like kings while you’re at it.
+Pop into Cork, Dublin, Galway, Limerick, Kilkenny or Waterford for some urban buzz, and eat like kings while you’re at it.

 Try a falafel with a difference from The Gourmet Offensive in Galway - its plant-based street food is packed with goodies from Fuinseog Farm.
-Or pick up a local feast of picnic supplies at McCambridges on Shop Street.
-In Dublin, nab your sourdough hit from Bread 41, fillings from the Toonsbridge Dairy on South Great Georges’ Street, before taking that blanket to Stephen’s Green or the Iveagh Gardens.
+Or pick up a local feast of picnic supplies at McCambridge's on Shop Street.
+In Dublin, nab your sourdough hit from Bread 41, fillings from the Toonsbridge Dairy on Serpentine Avenue, before taking that blanket to Stephen’s Green or the Iveagh Gardens.

 For an island nation, it took us a while to fall in love with seafood.
 The reasons for that could take up an entire PhD, but the rest of us can enjoy the fruits of the ocean along thousands of kilometres of craggy coast.